pyblosxom/pyblosxom/docs/dev_architecture.rst

 There's no reason you can't implement a handler-type callback and use it for notification purposes---that's fine.
-You should know that in the case of handler callbacks and modifier callbacks, the return value that your plugin gives will affect PyBlosxom's execution.
+You should know that in the case of handler callbacks and modifier callbacks, the return value that your plugin gives will affect Pyblosxom's execution.

 Callbacks that have blosxom equivalents
 ---------------------------------------

-There are a series of callbacks in PyBlosxom that have equivalents in blosxom 2.0.
-The names are sometimes different and in most cases the arguments the PyBlosxom versions take are different than the blosxom 2.0 versions.
-Even so, the PyBlosxom versions serve the same purpose as the blosxom 2.0 versions.
+There are a series of callbacks in Pyblosxom that have equivalents in blosxom 2.0.
+The names are sometimes different and in most cases the arguments the Pyblosxom versions take are different than the blosxom 2.0 versions.
+Even so, the Pyblosxom versions serve the same purpose as the blosxom 2.0 versions.

-This isn't very interesting unless you're trying to implement the functionality of a blosxom 2.0 plugin in Python for PyBlosxom.
+This isn't very interesting unless you're trying to implement the functionality of a blosxom 2.0 plugin in Python for Pyblosxom.

 The available blosxom renderer callbacks are: